 It will be interesting to see if Unzer can emerge from the creditor-backed ashes as there remains quality within its conglomeration of acquisitions.
 The company already parted ways with merchants not meeting compliance requirements and invested heavily into new compliance processes.
-The case of KKR's investment into Unzer also emphasizes an important lesson for any strategic and financial investor: M&A has the potential to be transformative but requires significant work both pre-acquisition and post-acquisition (incl. rationalization of tech stacks, development of a common product, and go-to-market strategy), especially at these valuation levels.
+The investment in Unzer also emphasizes an important lesson for any strategic and financial investor: M&A has the potential to be transformative but requires significant work both pre-acquisition and post-acquisition (incl. rationalization of tech stacks, development of a common product, and go-to-market strategy), especially at these valuation levels.